 Desired Outcome Internal audit Conduct an internal audit of Gaelic skills and training needs through the life of each plan.
-Current Practice The previous survey was carried out during the 2nd plan and a new survey was issued in September 2022.
-Actions Required Carry out at least one additional audit during the lifecycle of the plan.
-Add "ability to speak Gaelic" to forms for new employees so that the data can easily be captured and used for organisational development purposes and reporting to Bòrd na Gàidhlig .
-Target Date Dec 25 (for the 2nd audit of this plan).
-Responsibility Fiona Hogg, Director People and Culture
+Current Practice The previous survey was carried out during the 2nd edition of the plan and a new survey was issued in September 2022.
+Actions Required 1.
+Carry out at least one additional audit during the lifecycle of the plan.
+2. Add "ability to speak Gaelic" to forms for new employees so that the data can easily be captured and used for organisational development purposes and reporting to Bòrd na Gàidhlig.
+Target Date Dec 25 (for the second audit of this plan).
+Responsibility Gareth Adkins, Director People and Culture

 Desired Outcome Induction Knowledge of the public authority's Gaelic language plan included in new staff inductions.
 Current Practice There is currently a reference made to the Gaelic Language plan in induction materials.
 There is also reference to the Gaelic Awareness module for all new and current staff.

-Actions Ensure that there is a link in the induction which takes new employees straight Required to the Gaelic Plan on the NHSH intranet Create a list of handy phrases in Gaelic on the NHSH intranet.
-Target Date Apr 23 Responsibility Fiona Hogg, Director People and Culture
+Actions Required Ensure that there is a link in the induction which takes new employees straight to the Gaelic Plan on the NHSH intranet.
+Create a list of handy phrases in Gaelic on the NHSH intranet.
+Target Date Dec 23 Responsibility Gareth Adkins, Director People and Culture

 Desired Language training Outcome Gaelic language skills training and development offered to staff, particularly in relation to implementing the public authority's Gaelic language plan.
 Current Practice Gaelic classes are up and running and there are around twenty staff currently receiving Gaelic classes as employees of NHSH through active collaborations with The Highland Council and Ionad Chaluim Chille, the Gaelic Centre on Islay.
-Actions Develop clear pathways for staff learning Gaelic Required Collaborate with Sabhal Mòr Ostaig, the National Centre for Gaelic Language and Culture, on specific training needs and CPD.
-Encouarge staff to enrol onto the Gaelic workplace courses available via the University of Aberdeen.
+Actions 1.
+Develop clear pathways for staff learning Gaelic.
+Required 2.
+Collaborate with Sabhal Mar Ostaig, the National Centre for Gaelic Language and Culture, on specific training needs and CPD.
+3. Promote the Gaelic workplace courses available via the University of Aberdeen.
 Target Date Dec 24.
-Responsibility Fiona Hogg, Director People and Culture
+Responsibility Gareth Adkins, Director People and Culture

 Desired Awareness training Outcome Gaelic awareness training offered to staff, with priority given to directors, board members and staff dealing directly with the public.
 Current Practice A Gaelic Awareness module has been added to the NHS Highland induction modules, which is available for all staff.
-Actions Further communication about the module and active encouragement from Required Team Leaders for new starts to complete the training.
+Actions 1.
+Further communication about the module and active encouragement from Required Team Leaders for new starts to complete the training. - 2.
 Add the Gaelic Awareness modules to Board inductions and training plans.
 Target Date Dec 2023.
-Responsibility Fiona Hogg, Director of People and Culture Ruth Daly, Board Secretary
+Responsibility Gareth Adkins, Director of People and Culture Ruth Daly, Board Secretary

 Desired Recruitment Outcome Recognising and respecting Gaelic skills within the recruitment process throughout the public authority.
-Gaelic named as an essential and / or desirable skill in job descriptions to deliver the Gaelic language plan and in accordance with the Bòrd na Gàidhlig recruitment advice.
+Gaelic is named as an essential and / or desirable skill in job descriptions to deliver the Gaelic language plan and in accordance with the Bard na Gàidhlig recruitment advice.
 Bilingual or Gaelic only job adverts for all posts where Gaelic is an essential skill.
 Current Practice Gaelic is already listed as a desirable skill for the Web Manager post.
 However, there are currently no Gaelic essential jobs, Adverts are being provided bilingually in the Skye, Raasay and Wester Ross areas.
-Actions Gaelic will be included as a desirable skill in all posts within the Oban and the Required Isles, Skye, Wester Ross and Raasay areas.
-Continue to provide bilingual adverts in these areas.

-Gaelic will be added as an essential skill for the Gaelic communications team member.
+Actions Required 1.
+Gaelic will be included as a desirable skill in all posts within the Oban and the Isles, Skye, Wester Ross and Raasay areas.
+2. Continue to provide bilingual adverts in these areas.
+3. Gaelic will be added as an essential skill for the Gaelic communications team member.
+4. NHS Highland welcomes applications from Gaelic speakers" will be added to all NHSH job adverts.
 Target Date Dec 2024 Responsibility Jennifer Swanson, Head of Talent